gradleupdate/knotx-server-http/README.md

 # Knot.x HTTP Server
 Server is essentially a "heart" of Knot.x.
-It's scalable (vertically and horizontally), plugable (easy to extend), resilient to errors and highly efficient reactive server based on [Vert.x](https://vertx.io/).
+It's scalable (vertically and horizontally), plugable (easy to extend), fault-tolerant and highly efficient reactive server based on [Vert.x](https://vertx.io/).

-As every HTTP server, Knot.x HTTP Server enables defining routes it supports.
+Like any HTTP server, Knot.x HTTP Server allows you to define supported routes.
 Defining routes and security is done with [Open API 3](https://github.com/OAI/OpenAPI-Specification) standard.

-What Knot.x Server enables is plugging in custom behaviour for each supported route.
+Knot.x Server enables plugging in custom behaviour for each supported route.
 Each defined [`path`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathItemObject)\
 is processed by the chain of [Handlers](https://vertx.io/docs/apidocs/io/vertx/core/Handler.html) that reacts on the request and are able to shape the response.